Obstetrician Gynecologist

 Is your career very demanding to where you don't get much time with your family?
 Do you miss holidays?
 Are you able to be present with your family often?

-Asked by DebatingOnBeingADoctor over 8 years ago
+Asked by DebatingOnBeingADoctor almost 9 years ago

 The days of the solo practitioner OB who takes call every night are pretty much non-existent these days.
 Most OBGYN practices have adopted a group call system or a night float system.
 With the group call system, you are only on call once every 4-7 nights, depending on how many physicians are in your group.
 This allows for a very reasonable lifestyle.
 I am able to attend my kids' concerts and recitals, spend most weekends with my family, and in general feel like I have control over my schedule.
 It does require that you take your share of the holidays, so I am typically on call over one of the major holidays (Thanksgiving, Christmas, and New Years) and one minor holiday (Memorial Day, July 4, Labor Day) per year, but that is a sacrifice that you really become accustomed to over time.
 Sure, your non-physician friends and family may be whooping it up while you've been up all night at the hospital, but you learn to feel good about the ways you've made the world a better place.
 As I drive to the hospital on a holiday morning, I think how lucky I am to have a job that feels important and is gratifying.
 I think how many people are working at Starbucks, gas stations and movie theaters on holidays, and how that must feel unnecessary.